siwenwei/siwenwei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Siwen Wei, a first-year graduate student at Fudan University.
 I received my Bachelor of Engineering degree in Intelligent Science and Technology from Hohai University (Nanjing).
-My main research interests include clinical natural language processing, medical image analysis, large language models, and medical data mining.
+My main research interests include clinical natural language processing, medical image analysis, large language models, and medical data mining.I want to do interesting research.
+It would be even better if it can help human development.

 I like traveling, and I have traveled abroad many times alone.
 Music is also my hobby.
 I can sing and play several instruments.
 I also like photography.